Ó Dálaigh: Origins and ancestry

 The earliest records of the family place them in the region of Tethba in what is now Westmeath, their lands were in Moyashel & Magheradernon barony, Westmeath.
 The ancestral clan was called Corca Adaimh ('Race of Adam') and they claimed descent from a son of Niall of the Nine Hostages (High King of Ireland circa 400AD) via Máel Dúin mac Máele Fithrich of the Cenél maic Ercae, who was king of Ailech in Ulster.
 Máel Dúin's sons included the high king Fergal mac Máele Dúin and Adamh, the Ó Dálaigh ancestor.
 However, one source claims that Adamh was a son of, confusingly, another Máel Dúin the son of Fergal mac Máele Dúin.
 The great-grandson of Adamh was called Dálach, from whom the later surname derived.
 The Ó Dálaigh claimed kinship with the O'Neills and O'Donnells.

 Gofraidh Fionn Ó Dálaigh asserted a descent for the family from a 6th-century Dálach, who was the pupil of the saint and poet Colmán the patron of the cathedral town of Cloyne.
 Dalach is said to have become a bishop of the early Irish Church.

 The Ó Dálaigh who settled in Munster seem to have been given an alternative descent from the Eóganacht kings of Cashel, in particular from Aenghus the king of Cashel who was baptised by Saint Patrick.
 However, this pedigree is less well attested than that deriving from Niall and there is no clear indication that the Munster branch of the Ó Dálaigh were considered to have had separate origins from the others.
 It may merely represent an attempt to integrate the bardic family with the local dynasties they served.

 Migration across Ireland

 Beginning in the early 12th century the Ó Dálaigh became scattered across Ireland, serving many royal dynasties.
-This diaspora may have been accentuated by the Norman invasions, which began around 1172.
+This diaspora may have been influenced by the Norman invasions, which began around 1172.
 However, they remained chieftains in their ancestral lands in Westmeath.
 The earliest of these new branches of the family were in counties Cork, Roscommon, Clare and Sligo.

 The Ó Dálaigh continued to achieve prominence in the societies of their new homelands, becoming poets to various royal courts across Ireland and ruling as minor chiefs over lands outside of Westmeath.